CSCfi/csc-user-guide/docs/apps/gromacs.md

 ### Visualizing trajectories and graphs

-In addition to `ngmx` program in Gromacs, trajectory files can be visualized with the following programs:
+In addition to `view` (not available at CSC, though) tool of Gromacs, trajectory files can be visualized with the following programs:

 -   [PyMOL] molecular modeling system.
 -   [VMD](vmd.md) visualizing program for large biomolecular systems.